idarsi/ansible-iac-role-firewalld/README.md

 This ansible role is meant for easier firewalld management specially with ipsets.

-Uses only firewall-cmd command, not any firewalld ansible modules.
+This role uses only ansible.builtin.* ansible modules and firewall-cmd command.

 Requirements
 ------------